GetBlok-io/ergo-smartpooling-contracts/README.md

 The Command Box may be protected by any script so long as that script's propositional bytes are stored in R8 of the Metadata Box.
 Since the command box is spent during the consensus transaction, it's script must evaluate to true.
-What this means is that we may build additional operation schemes on top of the current SmartPool.
+What this means is that we may have additional constraints that must evaluate to true before performing any consensus transaction.

 Another important thing to note about the Command Box is that it's value is not calculated to be a part of the total rewards.
-This allows for even more freedom in how the command box is used.
-For example, imagine a SmartPool which wishes to add an automatic block bounty, where the miner who finds the block gets an extra reward of 5 ERG.
-We may create a Command Box script that takes some script's propBytes as an input and requires that a transaction spending that box has an output box of 5 ERG protected by the inputted script.
-When a block is found, we may pass the block finder's propBytes to the Command Box script and create a Command Box with a value of 5 ERG.
-The SmartPool's consensus transaction will now require that a box with the Block Bounty of 5 ERG be created, in addition to the other boxes created during a standard consensus.
+This allows for even more freedom in how the Command Box's funds is used.

 ## The Holding Box
 The Holding Box has no specific registers.
-Its main jobs are to verify that it is being spent with a Metadata and Command Box, and that the transactions outputs follow the consensus laid out in R4 of the Command Box.
+Its main jobs are to verify that it is being spent with a Metadata and Command Box, and that the transactions outputs follow the consensus laid out in R4 of the Command Box and the Pool Fees in R6 of the Metadata Box.

 Each holding box script is tied to a Metadata Box whose propBytes are hardcoded into the contract on creation.